juliogomez/myhero_spark/README.md

 # /

-The main service API is at the root of the applciation and is what is used for the Spark Webhooks.
+The main service API is at the root of the applciation and is what is used for the WebEx Teams Webhooks.

 # /hello/:email

-There is an API call that can be leveraged to have the Spark Bot initiate a chat session with a user.
-This API responds to GET requests and then will send a Spark message to the email provided.
+There is an API call that can be leveraged to have the WebEx Teams Bot initiate a chat session with a user.
+This API responds to GET requests and then will send a WebEx Teams message to the email provided.

 Example usage